 5. Mandarin Oriental

 Whether you’re planning a wedding, a honeymoon, a family holiday or a business meeting, the Mandarin Oriental is the place to be.
 This dream, 5-star destination is found just minutes from the heart of Marrakech and offers something for everyone.
 While there, relax in an opulent eight-bedroom penthouse, a panoramic suite or an exotic villa.
-Each day and night, be spoilt for choice as you dine at one of the four spectacular restaurants then step out into the colourful, surrounding world of Moroccan life.
-A key distinctive feature of this hotel, however, is the stunning spa centre.
+Each day and night, be spoilt for choice as you dine at one of the four spectacular restaurants then step out into the colorful, surrounding world of Moroccan life.
+A key distinctive feature of this hotel, however, is the stunning spa center.
 Drawing inspiration from Andalucían cathedrals and mosques, it encompasses high arched ceilings and a sun-bathed ornamental pool.
 Additionally, it holds six treatment rooms and numerous packages to immerse guests in pure bliss.

 6. Dar El Sakada

 Step into the magical, fantasy world of Dar El Sakada, that lies in Morocco’s palm oasis, Palmeraie.
 Designed by French artist Jean-François Fourtou and refurbished by Philippe Forrestier, this fully staffed private villa is filled with unique and unexpected features.
 Some of the sculptural and architectural pieces that guests may encounter include Fourtou’s lifesize giraffe peering over the dinner table as well as the ‘House Fallen from the Sky’ and many other wonders.
 Alongside these contemporary pieces, the villa is renowned for its traditional Moroccan cuisine and hospitality.
 While this villa is only available for private hire, it sleeps up to 20 guests and is an unforgettable destination for a holiday with family or friends.